Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "editor superscript": Toggle superscript

+"editor toggle sticky all": Toggle the stickiness of all fields.
+"Toggle all" is interpreted the same was as in vanilla Anki: If any field is sticky, turn all stickies off.
+Otherwise, turn all stickies on.

+"editor toggle sticky current": Toggle the stickiness of the current field.

+*In the current implementation for toggling stickies, setting this to something other than the default will lose you the ability to click to toggle the sticky pins.
+If you want to retain this ability, using a duplicate `"editor toggle sticky current"` will still allow you to click pins.*

 "editor underline": Toggle underline

 **In the future, these shortcuts may be removed and put into a new add-on, as they are not part of Anki's default functionality.**